MiltonHeYan/MiltonHeYan.github.io/_pages/about.md

   - /about.html
 ---

-I am currently running my startup company and a research organization.
-You can learn more about my entrepreneurial projects, academic publications, awards, and media coverage through this website.
+I am currently running my startup company and a podcast.
+You can learn more about my companies, academic publications, awards, and media coverage through this website.

 Publications
 ======